matteogiorgi/.minidot/README.md

 This repo contains a streamlined configuration of my dotfiles, designed to work with any Linux distribution based on [Debian](https://www.debian.org/download)/[Ubuntu](https://ubuntu.com/#download) or within a Linux subsystem, such as [Microsoft WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [ChromeOS LDE](https://support.google.com/chromebook/answer/9145439?hl=en).

-Minidot offers a ready-to-use, batteries-included work environment but if you need more gear, you can always rely on `apt` or download any deb package and install it via `dpkg`.
+Minidot offers a ready-to-use, batteries-included work environment but if you need [more gear](https://apps.gnome.org/), you can always rely on `apt`/[`snap`](https://snapcraft.io/docs/installing-snapd) or download any deb package and install it via `dpkg`.

 <img src="vim.png" width="100%">